dougscohen/dougscohen/README.md

 <br />
 <br />

 What up!
 I am an aspiring Data Scientist who is fluent in Python and loves to create visualizations 📊.
-As a team member, I am easy to work with, organized, and prompt💯.
-As a human, I love sports ⚽🏀, labrador retrievers 🐕, and I'm super competitive 🏆, especially when it comes to Settlers of Catan 🎲 and college football 🏈.
+I am easy to work with, organized, and prompt💯.
+I love sports ⚽🏀, labrador retrievers 🐕, and I'm super competitive 🏆, especially when it comes to Settlers of Catan 🎲 and college football 🏈.

   <img align="right" alt="GIF" src="https://media0.giphy.com/media/mW05nwEyXLP0Y/giphy.gif" />